Patrick McGinnity

 Patrick McGinnity (born 18 February 1989) is a former professional Australian rules footballer who played for the West Coast Eagles in the Australian Football League (AFL).
 He was recruited from the Claremont Football Club in the West Australian Football League (WAFL) with the seventh pick in the 2008 Pre-Season draft, and made his debut for the club in round 15 of the 2009 AFL season.
 He was delisted at the end of the 2016 season, having played 93 games.
-He is now the current ground manager at Fermoy Estate and resides in sleepy Dunsborough.

 Early life

 McGinnity was born in Perth to Kevin and Delys (née Whittle) McGinnity.
 His father played 59 games for the East Perth Football Club, and his maternal grandfather, Alvin Whittle, played 108 games for the West Perth Football Club.
 McGinnity attended Trinity College, Perth, and also played junior football for the Marist Junior Football Club.
 He represented the state under-18 team at the 2007 AFL Under 18 Championships, and was named on the interchange in the 2007 Under-18 All-Australian team.